Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 Why patients across Toronto choose Bar Beauty

-Every treatment is performed by a licensed nurse, doctor, or laser tech — never an aesthetician.
+Every treatment is performed by a licensed nurse, doctor, or laser tech, never an aesthetician.
 We’re transparent about pricing, honest about what works for your specific case, and we won’t sell you a package you don’t need.
-Our clinic at 46 Fort York Blvd is closer than you think — see our contact page for directions and parking, or browse our journal for the science behind every protocol.
+Our clinic at 46 Fort York Blvd is closer than you think.
+See our contact page for directions and parking, or browse our journal for the science behind every protocol.

-Skin tags (acrochordons) are benign fibrovascular outgrowths that appear in friction zones, neck, axilla, groin, under the breasts, and on the eyelids.
-They are not contagious, they are not pre-cancerous, and they are not a sign of any systemic disease in most patients.
-They are, however, a quality-of-life nuisance: they catch on jewellery, abrade against bra straps, snag on shaving razors, and accumulate over time.
-At BarBeauty we remove approximately 1,400 skin tags per year using two main modalities, laser ablation with our Lutronic LaseMD or surgical electrocautery with a Bovie hyfrecator.
-Both are quick (under 60 seconds per tag), low-pain with topical numbing, and produce minimal scarring when performed correctly.
+Skin tags (acrochordons) are benign fibrovascular outgrowths that show up in friction zones: neck, axilla, groin, under the breasts, and on the eyelids.
+They’re not contagious, they’re not pre-cancerous, and in most patients they’re not a sign of any systemic disease.
+What they are is a quality-of-life nuisance.
+They catch on jewellery, abrade against bra straps, snag on shaving razors, and pile up over time.
+At Bar Beauty we remove roughly 1,400 skin tags a year using two main tools: laser ablation with our Lutronic LaseMD, or surgical electrocautery with a Bovie hyfrecator.
+Both are quick (under 60 seconds per tag), low-pain with topical numbing, and leave minimal scarring when they’re done right.

-What skin tag removal actually does (the unfiltered explanation)
+What skin tag removal actually does

 The mechanism, step by step